-Instrument-specific marking guide
+Instrument-specific marking guide (IA1)

-Recognising and Comprehending Marks The student work has the following characteristics: accurate recognition and discerning description of contextual information from primary sources and secondary sources about the chosen topic that includes barriers, enablers and resources determinants data trends succinct comprehension and perceptive use of salutogenic approach social ecological model level/s of influence diffusion process variables 5-6 recognition and description of some contextual information from primary sources and secondary sources about the chosen topic that includes barriers, enablers and resources determinants data statements comprehension and use of: salutogenic approach social ecological model diffusion of innovations model 3-4 variable recognition and superficial description of some information about the chosen topic superficial comprehension and use of aspects of the Health inquiry model.
-1-2 The student work does not satisfy any of the descriptors above.
+Recognising and Comprehending Marks The student response has the following characteristics: accurate recognition and discerning description of contextual information from primary sources and secondary sources about the chosen health-related topic/issue that includes barriers, enablers and resources data trends determinants succinct comprehension and perceptive use of salutogenic approach, Ottawa Charter strategy/ies or overarching resource/s social ecological model level/s of influence diffusion process variables 5-6 recognition and description of some contextual information from primary sources and secondary sources about the chosen health-related topic/issue that includes barriers, enablers and resources data statements determinants comprehension and use of: salutogenic approach, Ottawa Charter strategy/ies or overarching resource/s social ecological model diffusion of innovations model 3-4 variable recognition and superficial description of some information about the chosen topic superficial comprehension and use of aspects of the Health inquiry model.
+1-2 The student response does not match any of the descriptors above.
 0

-Analysing, Interpreting and Critiquing Marks The student work has the following characteristics: analysis of contextual information from primary sources and secondary sources related to the chosen health-related topic/issue to draw insightful conclusions about barriers and enablers relationships between existing personal, social and community resources 6-7 accurate interpretation of contextual information to draw insightful conclusions using data trends insightful critique of information using the social ecological model to distinguish determinants that influence health in the local or regional community context analysis of contextual information from primary sources and secondary sources related to the chosen health-related topic/issue to draw considered conclusions about barriers and enablers existing personal, social or community resources interpretation of contextual information to draw considered conclusions using data trend/s considered critique of contextual information using the social ecological model to distinguish determinants that influence health in the local or regional community context 4-5 analysis of contextual information related to the chosen health-related topic and issue using primary sources and/or secondary sources to draw conclusions about barriers or enablers existing personal, social or community resources interpretation of contextual information to draw conclusions using data statement/s critique of information to distinguish factors that influence health 2-3 superficial description of aspects of information from sources about the chosen issue.
-1 The student work does not satisfy any of the descriptors above.
+Analysing, Interpreting and Critiquing Marks The student response has the following characteristics: analysis of contextual information from primary sources and secondary sources related to the chosen health-related topic/issue to draw insightful conclusions about barriers and enablers relationships between existing personal, social or community resources accurate interpretation of contextual information to draw insightful conclusions using data trends insightful critique of information using the social ecological model to distinguish determinants that influence health in the local or regional community context 6-7 analysis of contextual information from primary sources and secondary sources related to the chosen health-related topic/issue to draw considered conclusions about barriers and enablers existing personal, social or community resources interpretation of contextual information to draw considered conclusions using data trend/s considered critique of contextual information to distinguish determinants that influence health in the local or regional community context 4-5 analysis of contextual information related to the chosen health-related topic/issue using primary sources and/or secondary sources to draw conclusions about barriers or enablers existing personal, social or community resources interpretation of contextual information to draw conclusions using data statement/s critique of information to distinguish factors that influence health 2-3 • superficial description of aspects of information from sources about the chosen issue.
+1 The student response does not match any of the descriptors above.
 0

-Investigating and Synthesising Marks The student work has the following characteristics: investigation and insightful synthesis of information to develop a sophisticated diffusion action strategy for a contextual issue that includes: a target group the methodology and resources required to address the needs, barriers or enablers for the target group by strengthening and/or maintaining innovation uptake two diffusion process variables post-test data-collection tools informed by RE-AIM 7-8 investigation and considered synthesis of information to develop a feasible diffusion action strategy for a contextual issue that includes: a target group the methodology and resources required to address the needs, barriers or enablers for the target group two diffusion process variables post-test data-collection tools informed by RE-AIM 5-6 investigation and synthesis of information to develop a diffusion action strategy for a contextual issue that includes: a target group the methodology and resources for the target group a diffusion process variable or concept post-test data-collection tools 3-4 investigation of information to develop an action strategy that includes superficial and/or partial aspects of: a target group the methodology and/or resources data collection.
-1-2 The student work does not satisfy any of the descriptors above.
+Investigating and Synthesising Marks The student response has the following characteristics: investigation and insightful synthesis of information to develop a sophisticated diffusion action strategy for a contextual issue that includes: a target group the methodology and resources required to address the needs, barriers or enablers for the target group by strengthening and/or maintaining innovation uptake two diffusion process variables post-implementation data-collection tools informed by RE-AIM 7-8 investigation and considered synthesis of information to develop a feasible diffusion action strategy for a contextual issue that includes: a target group the methodology and resources required to address the needs, barriers or enablers for the target group two diffusion process variables post-implementation data-collection tools informed by RE-AIM 5-6 investigation and synthesis of information to develop a diffusion action strategy for a contextual issue that includes: a target group the methodology and resources for the target group a diffusion process variable, diffusion stage or diffusion concept post-implementation data-collection tools 3-4 investigation of information to develop an action strategy that includes superficial and/or partial aspects of: a target group the methodology and/or resources data collection.
+1-2 The student response does not match any of the descriptors above.
 0